lumeland/lume.land/plugins/nav.md

 ]
 ```

-We can use this data to generate the breadcrumb with the following Nunjucks
+We can use this data to generate the breadcrumb with the following Vento
 code:

 ```vento